zeljkoobrenovic/grounded-architecture/_posts/2023-02-08-appendix-onboarding.markdown

 * Current state and strategic roadmap
 * Key systems and integrations
 * Team roles and responsibilities
 * **Direct access to relevant data** – such as dashboards, metrics, and architecture signals.
-For example, tools like [*Lightweight Architecture Analytics*](https://grounded-architecture.io/analytics) can offer valuable insights into architectural trends, code dependencies, and decision-making patterns across the organization.
+For example, tools like [*Lightweight Architectural Analytics*](https://grounded-architecture.io/analytics) can offer valuable insights into architectural trends, code dependencies, and decision-making patterns across the organization.

-This playbook reduces ambiguity, accelerates alignment, and ensures that new architects can operate based on evidence rather than assumptions.
+This playbook reduces ambiguity, accelerates alignment, and helps new architects operate on the basis of evidence rather than assumptions.

-This reduces ambiguity and accelerates alignment.

 <br>
 ## 3. Early Immersion in Real Work